Can You Game On A Threadripper Processor?

 To know whether upgrading to a Threadripper will downgrade your gaming performance, consider these three variables:

-• Make Use Of suggests comparing your current CPU’s base GHz and peak GHz to a Threadripper’s GHz.
-If your current processor has less GHz, a Threadripper would improve your gaming experience in most cases.
+• Make Use Of suggests comparing your CPU’s base and peak GHz to a Threadripper’s.
+If your current processor has less GHz, a Threadripper will improve your gaming experience in most cases.
 If your CPU has more GHz, getting a Threadripper would likely be a downgrade for gaming purposes.

 • Threadripper cores are often a bit slower than gaming processor cores.
 Threadrippers undoubtedly have more cores than most gaming processors, but each core doesn’t need to process as quickly.
 Once you start gaming, you might notice a speed reduction that could hinder your computer.